Operations Property Procedures

 9. Due diligence research

-1. Appraisal – use CPED’s panel of independent appraisers by submitting the attached form to the City Appraiser: request for appraisal.
+1. Appraisal – use CPED’s panel of independent appraisers by submitting the a Request for Appraisal form to the City Appraiser.
 PTC mails a preliminary acquisition notice to owners, giving them an opportunity to accompany the Appraiser.

 2. Title insurance commitment - use any title company